-Mel Carriere from San Diego California on June 11, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on June 11, 2013:

 Interesting post.
 Queen Victoria oversaw the greatest empire the world has ever seen, but always seems to reside in the background of it all as a figurehead.
 I would like to see this movie for the very reason that I know absolutely nothing about her as a person, only as the name behind the "Victorian" age.

 Christopher Antony Meade from Gillingham Kent.
 United Kingdom on May 08, 2013: